-- Ad-hoc (Autonomous) Group:
+- □ Ad-hoc (Autonomous) Group:

 - > Two stations can communicate

 - > All stations have the same logic

 - > No infrastructure, Suitable for small area

-- □ Infrastructure Based: Access points (base units)
+- □ Infrastructure-Based: Access points (base units)

 - > Stations can be simpler than bases.

-- > Base provide connection for off-network traffic
+- > The base provides connection for off-network traffic

-- ➤ Base provides location tracking, directory, authentication ⇒ Scalable to large networks
+- ➤ The base provides location tracking, directory, and authentication ⇒ Scalable to large networks

 - □ IEEE 802.11 provides both.